 The arepa is a type of tortilla made from corn.
 The aborigines who inhabited what is now Colombia and Venezuela were the creators of this product, which even today is an integral part of our cuisine.
 But of course, back then they had to peel the cob, cook the corn, grind it, make the arepas and then cook them.
 In fact, I had the pleasure of watching my mom and my great aunt get up every day at 5 in the morning to make the arepas of the day, but I imagine that for them it was not as fun to get up so early in the day to make a whole bunch of arepas.
 Fortunately, today that corn meal is sold ready to knead and it comes not only already ground, but also pre-cooked.
 What could be easier than that?

 I cannot emphasize enough that the corn meal has to be made especially for… well, arepas!
 You’re going to find all kinds of different brands and any of them will do as long as they are made especially for arepas.
 Don’t use the Mexican flour that is used for tamales.
 Don’t use regular yellow corn meal.
 And please, please, PLEASE, do not use pancake flour because then they wouldn’t be arepas, they would be pancakes.
 And where do you find the corn meal?
 In most Latin grocery stores, almost guaranteed.
 You can also try to find it online.

-2. Knead until all ingredients are mixed well and the dough has a soft consistency.
+- Knead until all the ingredients are mixed well and the dough has a soft consistency.
 If the dough is too dry, add a little bit more water.
-If it's too moist, add more corn meal.
+If it’s too wet, add more corn meal.

-3. Start forming balls the size of a medium orange and place them between two sheets of plastic.
-Flatten it with a rolling pin to your desire thickness.
+- Start forming balls the size of a medium orange and place them between two sheets of plastic.
+Flatten them with a rolling pin to your desired thickness.

-4. Cut the dough through the top plastic sheet with a cereal bowl, glass, cookie cutter, etc. Take off the plastic, the excess dough and now you have a perfectly shaped arepa.
+- Cut the dough through the top plastic sheet with a bowl, glass, cookie cutter, etc., take off the plastic, the excess dough and now you have a perfectly shaped arepa.